ic S/general/checkmark circled Thanks for subscribing! Be on the lookout for our next newsletter.

 Annual Fees

-Planes, Trains, and Automobiles: Transportation costs at College of the Desert
+The Cost of Transportation at College of the Desert

-The cost of getting around in college depends on a few key factors.
-Will you drive, fly, or take public transportation to school?
-Will you need to pay to park on-campus?
-Is the campus walkable?
-Do you own a car, or are you planning to use busses, subways, or other modes of transportation?
+The total cost of getting around in college depends on a few key factors.
+Will you take a subway, car or an airplane to get to school?
+Is on-campus parking free, or will you need to budget for parking?
+Is the campus small enough that you can easily walk from class-to-class??
+Do you plan to bring a car or will you need to use busses, subways, or other modes of transportation?
 All of these factors can drastically impact your transportation budget.

-Where are a college is located can impact your transportation budget.
+Where are a college is located can also have a big effect on your transportation budget.
 Small, rural schools may be easier to get around, but the cost of getting to campus may be higher.
-On the other hand getting around in a city can be expensive, but cities may offer more buses, trains or low-cost flight options to actually get to school.
-The College of the Desert campus is in a small town setting in California.
+On the flip side, getting around in a city might be pricey, but there may be more trains, busses or affordable flights to actually get to school.
+College of the Desertis in a town in California.

 Other Costs